David R. and Patricia D. Atkinson Foundation

 Success Rates

 Not applicable for public applications.
-The foundation makes approximately 61 grants annually to preselected organizations.
+The foundation makes approximately 61 grants annually to preselected organisations.

 Reapplication Policy

-Not applicable - there is no application process for organizations to initiate.
+Not applicable - there is no application process for organisations to initiate.

 Application Success Factors

 Since this foundation does not accept unsolicited applications, traditional success factors do not apply.
-However, analyzing their giving patterns reveals what the trustees value:
+However, analysing their giving patterns reveals what the trustees value:

-Strong National Reputation and Track Record: Grant recipients are predominantly well-established national organizations with proven impact records.
-Organizations like ProPublica, Environmental Defense Fund, The Nature Conservancy, and the American Association for the Advancement of Science demonstrate credibility through years of documented results.
+Strong National Reputation and Track Record: Grant recipients are predominantly well-established national organisations with proven impact records.
+Organisations like ProPublica, Environmental Defense Fund, The Nature Conservancy, and the American Association for the Advancement of Science demonstrate credibility through years of documented results.

 Alignment with Founders' Personal Values and Experience: The foundation's giving reflects David and Patricia Atkinson's backgrounds and interests: